-Andreas Wagner is professor in the institute of evolutionary biology and environmental studies at the University of Zurich in Switzerland, and External Professor at SFI.
-His main research interests are the evolution of biological systems, from genomes to complex molecular networks.
-Wagner is the author of more than 100 scientific publications and two scientific monographs, /Robustness and Evolvability/ /in Living Systems/ (Princeton University Press, 2005), and /The/ /Origins of Evolutionary Innovations/ (Oxford University Press, 2011), which puts forth a comprehensive theory of innovation in living systems.
-His popular science book /Paradoxical Life/ won the gold medal for best science book in the 2010 Association of Independent Publishers Book Awards.
+Andreas Wagner is professor at the Institute of Evolutionary Biology and Environmental Studies at the University of Zurich in Switzerland.
+His research revolves around the question how innovation occurs in both biological and technological evolution.
+Wagner has authored more than 200 scientific publications in journals that include Nature, Science, and PNAS, as well as several books, including the two scientific monographs, Robustness and Evolvability in Living Systems (Princeton University Press, 2005), and The Origins of Evolutionary Innovations (Oxford University Press, 2011).
 Wagner received his Ph.D in 1995 at Yale University, where his research won the J.S.
 Nicholas prize for best dissertation in his field.
 He has lectured widely worldwide, and held research fellowships at several institutions, such as the Institute for Advanced Studies in Berlin, Germany, and the Institut des Hautes Etudes in Bures-sur-Yvette, France.
-Wagner is an elected Fellow of the American Association for the Advancement of Sciences, a member of the Faculty of 1000 Biology, as well as of the editorial boards of several scientific journals that include Bioessays and BMC Evolutionary Biology.
-An Austrian born U.S. citizen, he lives with his wife and their son in Zurich, Switzerland.
+Wagner is an elected member of the EMBO, an elected fellow of the American Association for the Advancement of Sciences, and a member of the Austrian Academy of Science.
+An Austrian born U.S. citizen, he currently lives in Zurich, Switzerland.

 Primary Institution: University of Zurich